13 Secrets of People Who Always Have a Clean House

 They Think Clean When They Step in the House

 Sometimes it really is the little things that lend themselves to a sparkling abode.
 Bailey Gaddis, a certified professional organizer and author of Feng Shui Mommy, starts with a shoes-off policy.
 “When shoes are left at the door you prevent toxins, soil, leaves, and other goodies that quickly dirty up floors from making their way into your home,” she says.
-Find out even more reasons you’ll want to institute a “no-shoes” policy in your home.
+Here learn all about feng shui, a concept from China that aims to create a flow of space.

 They Have a Place for Everything